Preview the full report experience

 Tendencies: Prioritizes user impact, team dynamics, and communication outcomes.

-Pros: High trust, better adoption, smoother cross-functional collaboration.
+Strengths: High trust, better adoption, smoother cross-functional collaboration.

-Cons: Can defer hard technical calls or accept costly compromise.
+Growth edge: Can defer hard technical calls or accept costly compromise.

 • Planner ↔ Adaptor